Faustshield Begin an Audit

 Every audit is a deep review of your entire external footprint, carried out by a real security researcher rather than an automated scan.
 One engagement covers all domains, subdomains, applications, APIs, and exposed infrastructure within scope.
 Nothing is sampled and nothing is skipped.

-The process is transparent from start to finish.
 Findings are shared with you as they are confirmed, each one reproduced, evidenced, and rated for business impact, then paired with a concrete fix and a prompt you can paste straight into your AI coding assistant.
-A complete and honest account of what is broken, how it is broken, and precisely how to close it.

 $12M+